Mapping hydrodynamics for the facilitated exclusion and zero-range processes: The symmetric case

 where

 Therefore,

 This is enough to conclude the proof since $\alpha^{\rm ini}$ is uniquely determined by $\rho^{\rm ini}.$ \end{proof}

 This mapping intrinsically depends on the position of the tagged empty site in the exclusion configuration.
-However, its position is also tractable in the zero-range configuration, where it is given by the total particle current crossing the first edge of the system.
+However, its position \lj{can also be tracked} in the zero-range configuration, where it is given by the total particle current crossing the first edge of the system.
 For what follows, we need access to the macroscopic counterpart of this quantity in order to define the mapping at the macroscopic scale.